risan/risanb.com/content/code/bundling-your-javascript-library-with-rollup.md

 $ rollup -c
 ```

 Check the generated bundles.
 Both the `cjs` and the `umd` format are using ES5 syntax.
-That's because of our query on `.browerslistrc` are applied both to the `cjs` and `umd` output.
+That's because our query on `.browerslistrc` are applied both to the `cjs` and `umd` output.
 Some of the browsers from that query are still not supporting `const` and arrow function syntax that we use.
 You can check all of the browsers that matched our query on this website: [browserl.ist](https://browserl.ist/?q=last+1+version%2C%3E+5%25%2C+not+dead).

 So how can we use a different `browserslist` query for `cjs` and `umd` format?
 For the CommonJS format we want to use: